rubocode/vision-lk/introduction/french/index.md

 ## French Revolution

-> Poverty of the parent of revolution and crime.
+> Poverty is the parent of revolution and crime.
 > **Aristotle**

 * [Bicentennial of the French Revolution (1789-1989)](french-89)